panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 type: post
 ---

-Most of the HTML elements like headings `<h1>`, `<h2>`, paragraphs `<p>`, or simple textual output `<span>` are meant to display information.
+HTML elements like headings `<h1>`, `<h2>`, paragraphs `<p>`, or simple textual output `<span>` are meant to display information.

-The forms `<form>` and form elements like `<input>`, `<select>`, `<textarea>` are additionally meant to input the data into the application.
-Thus, managing forms and input fields require more effort: you have to fill the form with initial data, access data from inputs, validate the form.
+On the other side, the forms `<form>` and input elements like `<input>`, `<select>`, `<textarea>` collect information from the user.
+Working with forms and input fields requires more effort: you have to access input values, validate the form, submit form data, and handle submission result.

-In this tutorial, I'm going to start with a simple form "Register Your Cat", and gradually show you how to access the inputs values, how to submit, and validate the form in React.
+In this tutorial, I'm going to show you how to access the form input values, how to validate and submit forms in React.

 Let's get started!